CosmWasm/cosmwasm/MIGRATING.md

 - If necessary, add a wildcard arm to the `match` of now non-exhaustive message types `BankMsg`, `BankQuery`, `WasmMsg` and `WasmQuery`.

-- `HumanAddr` has been deprecated in favor of simply `String`.
+- `HumanAddr` has been deprecated in favour of simply `String`.
 It never added any significant safety bonus over `String` and was just a marker type.
 The new type `Addr` was created to hold validated addresses.
 Those can be created via `Addr::unchecked`, `Api::addr_validate`, `Api::addr_humanize` and JSON